RobbinGIT/Top-Pizzas/README.md

 Robbin Mwangi Githimbo

 ## Description and Requirements
-This is web application that takes a user's birthday and calculates the day of the week they were born and then depending on their gender outputs their Akan Name.
+This is web application customers order different sizes of pizzas with one or more toppings.

 The following are requirements in order to continue....